kubeops/installer/charts/external-dns-operator/README.md

 $ helm upgrade -i external-dns-operator appscode/external-dns-operator -n kubeops --create-namespace --version=v2022.06.14
 ```

-The command deploys a Supervisor on the Kubernetes cluster in the default configuration.
+The command deploys an External DNS Operator on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`